snehilsanyal/IntellX/guidelines.md

 - Jira tickets
 - Projects/Tasks GitHub

-2. **Everyone works on their remote branch and create PR for their code to be merged**
+2. **Everyone works on their remote branch and create PR for their code to be merged, nobody pushes directly to main**

 - Branch name: <user_name>_dev (same as that in the server to avoid confusions)
 - PR template mentions issues and tags assignees